Machine learning cannot distinguish between causal and environment features.

 • Anti-causal scenario $f(X) \perp W \mid Y$

-• Causal scenario without selection $f(X) \perp W$
+• Causal scenario without selection (possibly confounded) $f(X) \perp W$

 • Causal scenario with selection we need $f(X) \perp W \mid Y$ as long as $(X_{W \& Y}, X_{Y}^{\perp})$ do not influence $Y$, i.e. we have $Y \perp X \mid X_{W}^{\perp}, W$ .